fogbender/fogbender-oss/README.md

 - File upload is mocked (will upload files to the local filesystem - `.nix-shell/files` - instead of S3)
 - You can't receive or send emails (http://localhost:8000/public/emails will work for debugging local sending)

-### 7. Optional: To get access to Fogbender root organization, do the above, sign up, then run
+### 7. Optional: To get access to the Fogbender root organization, do the above, sign up, then run

         ./scripts/oss-make.sh fog-agent-boot

-Once you do this, you'll see the "Fogbender" organization under http://localhost:3100/admin - this way, you can answer your own support questions.
+> Once you do this, you'll see the "Fogbender" organization under http://localhost:3100/admin - this way, you can answer your own support questions.

 ### Working with the local database